blahosyl/operator-game/README.md

 ![The Operand Selector toggle](readme-pics/operand-selector-toggle.png)

 When the Operand Selector toggle is changed, the equation template is adjusted to consist of the number of operands selected by the user.
-This also resets the [Game Area](#game-area) to its defaults and generates a new puzzle, but it does **not** reset the [Perfect Streak counter](#perfect-streak-counter) or the [Operand selector toggle](#sperand-selector-toggle) and its effect (see the [Scoring rules](#scoring-rules) section for the reasoning why).
+This also resets the [Game Area](#game-area) to its defaults and generates a new puzzle, but it does **not** reset the [Perfect Streak counter](#perfect-streak-counter) (see the [Scoring rules](#scoring-rules) section for the reasoning why).

 ### Welcome Screen button